cs50/compare50/docs/source/index.rst

 Any code found in `foo.java` and in the folder `bar` will be subtracted from the submissions up for comparison.
 This subtraction is performed depending on the type of comparison.
 For instance, if compare50 does an exact comparison it will subtract only exact occurrences of the distribution code.
 If compare50 does a structure comparison it will subtract structurally equivalent occurrences in the submissions.

-Distribution code is ignored, and is thus colored gray in the html view.
+Distribution code is ignored, and is colored gray in the html view.

 Comparing archived submissions